mniebling/mniebling.github.io/_posts/2015-1-2-Setting-Up-Jekyll-With-LESS.md

 ### Let's use Rake

 Having decided on Rake, step 1 was to get it added to the project.
-The [Rake docs](http://docs.seattlerb.org/rake/) have helpful instructions (`gem install rake`) but I wanted to make sure that was automated when Future Me wants to set up the repo on a new machine or something.
+The [Rake docs](http://docs.seattlerb.org/rake/) have helpful instructions (`gem install rake`, duh) but I wanted to make sure that was automated when Future Me wants to set up the repo on a new machine or something.
 So it should probably go in the Gemfile instead.

-I headed over to http://rubygems.org/ and found the gem, then added it to the Gemfile: `gem 'rake', '~> 10.4.2'`.
+I headed over to [RubyGems](http://rubygems.org/) and found the gem, then added it to the Gemfile: `gem 'rake', '~> 10.4.2'`.
 I took a few minutes to figure out what the [pessimistic operator](http://robots.thoughtbot.com/rubys-pessimistic-operator) is because I've never seen `~>` before.
 Then I committed the gemfile change, `cd` to my project directory and did `bundle install` to get the Rake gem.
 To confirm it worked: `bundle show rake`.
 Yup, there it is!

 ### Need a LESS compiler too